ajaquith/securitymetrics-aws/readme.md

 6. Configures the Postfix directories used for Initialization, data storage and logging, are bind-mounted into the container `postfix`.
 The user (UID 5000) owns the directories and can read and write to them.
 The group (GID 5000) is assigned to them and has read-only access.
 Inside the container, the user appears as `root` (UID 0), and the group appears as `root` (GID 0).

 5. Copies a templated Postfix configuration script `configure_postfix.sh` to the `postfix_init` directory.
 The `postfix` container runs this script right after initialization.
-It sets up [Mailman-specific transport maps](https://mailman.readthedocs.io/en/latest/src/mailman/docs/mta.html#postfix), configures TLS support to use the certificates stored in `certificate_data` (bind-mounted as `/etc/tls`), and tightens the configuration to make it slightly harder for spammers.
+It sets up [Mailman-specific transport maps](https://mailman.readthedocs.io/en/latest/src/mailman/docs/mta.html#postfix), configures TLS support to use the certificates stored in `tls_data` (bind-mounted as `/etc/tls`), and tightens the configuration to make it slightly harder for spammers.
 The contents are based on [several](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/sect-security_guide-server_security-securing_postfix) articles.

 6. Adds the users that the `postfix` and `nginx` containers run as at runtime to the group `certificate_user`.
 Postfix runs as UID 5100, which appears in-container as `postfix` (UID 100).
 Nginx runs as UID 5000, which appears in-container as `nginx` (UID 0).
 By adding these users to the group, the containers gain read access to the bind-mounted TLS certificate directory.